ding-lab/somaticwrapper/README.md

 # somaticwrapper version 1.1 ##

-Detect somatic variants from tumor and normal WXS or WGS data
+Detect somatic variants from tumor and normal WXS data

 ### Song Cao ###

 ### ********you must enter the directory with somaticwrapper pipeline to submit the jobs******* ###